 To remove: Turn the joint in direction 1 until the jack is free.

 To store: Turn the joint in direction 2 until the jack is firmly secured to prevent it flying forward during a collision or sudden braking.

-To remove the spare tire:
+To remove the spare tire under the luggage compartment: